TABConf/2023.tabconf.com/index.md

 ## Builder Days 🔨

-Builder Days (September 6th/7th) is an opportunity to learn how to contribute to open-source projects in the Bitcoin.
-If you're interested in becoming a developer in the bitcoin industry, this day is not to be missed.
+Builder Days (September 6th/7th) is an opportunity to learn how to contribute to Free open source Software projects in the Bitcoin.
+If you're interested in becoming a developer in the Bitcoin industry, this day is not to be missed.

 ## Workshops 💻